-3.16.5 Approval of Substitute Instructors
+3.16.6 Approval of Substitute Instructors & Teaching Assistants

-When, in cases of emergency, sickness, etc., a regularly approved instructor is unable to perform his/her duties, and an alternate instructor is required to substitute for more than two consecutive weeks, the commission must be notified, and the credentials of the substitute submitted to the commission.
-In the event that an instructor leaves and a new instructor is employed to replace the instructor of record, the institution shall provide the commission notice of the fact within ten (10) days and submit the Instructor Data Form for the new instructor.
+- A. When, in cases of emergency, sickness, etc., a regularly approved instructor is unable to perform his/her duties, and an alternate instructor is required to substitute for more than two consecutive weeks, the commission must be notified, and the credentials of the substitute submitted to the commission. - a.
+In the event that an instructor leaves and a new instructor is employed to replace the instructor of record, the institution shall provide the commission notice of the fact within ten (10) days and submit the Instructor Data Form for the new instructor. - B. When a proposed instructor does not meet the minimum requirements, the instructor may be approved as a teaching assistant under the direction of an approved instructor to meet the regulations with the following: - a.
+Teaching assistants shall have at least a high school diploma or equivalent. - b.
+Teaching assistants shall have additional training as follows: - i.
+A minimum of 18 months in-field work experience in the technical area or related field; and - ii.
+A degree, certificate, or license in the subject area or related field.